Arsney091289421/Pred-Bankurpt/README.md

 ## **6. Feature Generation**
 No additional feature generation was performed.
 The original dataset, with 96 features, was sufficient for effective modeling.
+While new feature generation could marginally improve performance in some cases, it is unlikely to provide significant benefits given the current dataset.

 ---